ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 ---

 What is a Voronoi diagram?
-Try the demo below to find out.
-When you click in the first canvas, you plant a colored 'seed'.
-In the second canvas, every pixel takes the color of the closest seed.
-You can drag to plant lots of seeds.
+Suppose you have a clean, blank canvas.
+I rudely walk up to it and paint three dots on it: one blue, one red, one purple.
+Then I ask you to fill in the rest of the canvas - every inch - with the color of the closest dot.
+That's a Voronoi diagram!
+You start with a few dots, and then you color in the rest by using the color of the closest dot.

+The demo below does just that.
+You paint the dots on the first canvas, and some code I wrote will fill in the second canvas with a Voronoi diagram.
+If you're curious, you can find the code  <a target="_blank" href="https://github.com/ryankaplan/gpu-voronoi">here</a>.

 <div id="paint-demo-container" style="height: 263px; margin: 40px auto;"></div>

-Demo #2: the first canvas shows a few moving dots.
-The second canvas shows the corresponding Voronoi diagram.
-Move your mouse over either canvas to control the location of the yellow dot.
+Anyway, Voronoi diagrams can be pretty cool.
+In the demo below, the first canvas has some yellow dots moving in some blue dots and the second canvas shows the corresponding Voronoi diagram.
 I like to pretend that it's a yellow fish swimming in water.

+You can move your mouse over either canvas to control the fish.

 <div id="fish-demo-container" style="height: 263px; margin: 40px auto;"></div>

-Here's one more demo that I think is fun.
+Okay, I know you're probably getting sick of demos, but here's one more that I think is fun...

 In the first canvas there are seeds in a radial pattern overlaid on top of a photo.
 Each seed takes the color of the underlying pixel in the image.
 Drag the circle to move the seeds and drag the square to rotate them.

 <div id="photo-demo-container" style="height: 263px; margin: 40px auto;"></div>

 # How does it work?

+If you just want to play with Voronoi diagrams, you can skip to the end of this post.
+If you wanna know how to generate them really quickly, read on!

-There are a few popular algorithms for computing Voronoi diagrams.
-I'll talk about the one that I used to build the demos above (you can find the code for them <a target="_blank" href="https://github.com/ryankaplan/gpu-voronoi">here</a>).
-The approach is from a paper called <a href="http://www.comp.nus.edu.sg/~tants/jfa.html" target="_blank">Jump Flooding in GPU with Applications to Voronoi Diagram and Distance Transform</a>.
-We'll call it JFA - short for Jump Flooding Algorithm.
+The code generating Voronoi diagrams on this page uses an approach called 'Jump Flooding'.
+It's from a paper called <a href="http://www.comp.nus.edu.sg/~tants/jfa.html" target="_blank">Jump Flooding in GPU with Applications to Voronoi Diagram and Distance Transform</a>.
+We'll call it JFA because that's a lot to write out.

+The input to JFA is a canvas with some colored seeds on it.
+Since we're dealing with computers, the canvas is an array of pixels.

+The algorithm works in "rounds".
+In a given round you iterate through each pixel in the canvas and look at 8 pixels around it.
+When I say '8 pixels around it' you're probably thinking of the 8 direct neighbours but THAT'S NOT QUITE RIGHT!
+When I try to explain this algorithm to friends, this is the main place everyone gets tripped up.
+So this is a good place to pay attention carefully, I'm going to back-track a bit.

-The input to JFA is a blank background with some colored seeds on it (like in the first demo above).
-You iterate over the image in *rounds*, each with a *step length*, k.
-In a given round you iterate through each pixel (i, j) and look at 8 pixels around it.
-The 8 pixels that you look at aren't the immediate neighbours.
-They depend on the step length of the round that you're in.
-If your round has step length k, then you look at nearby pixels in the pattern shown in the diagram below.
+The algorithm works in "rounds".
+In a given round, you iterate through each pixel in the canvas and look at 8 pixels around it.
+The 8 pixels that you look at depend on something called the step length, and the step length is different in each round.
+In round 1, the step length is N / 2 (where N is the width/height of the canvas).
+In round 2, the step length is N / 4.
+In step 3, the step length is N / 8, and so on.

+The diagram below shows what 'neighbours' we look at when we process each pixel in a round.
+It uses `k` to represent the step length.

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">